Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Problem in Context**

-While we were in the earlier stages of this project, our code was getting quite messy and we couldn't understand the overall flow of our methods (for example, the draw method of the class 'Arena' was getting mixed up with the method that allowed the paddle to move).
+While we were in the earlier stages of this project, our code was getting quite messy and we couldn't understand the overall flow of our methods (for example, the method that made the ball constantly move was getting mixed up with the method that allowed the paddle to move).

 **The Pattern**

-This way, we came to the conclusion that we should restructure our classes and apply the Model-View-Controller (MVC) pattern, in order to divide our project into 3 different main parts for a better organization of our code.
+This way, we came to the conclusion that we should restructure our classes, and overall arquitecture of our project, and apply the Model-View-Controller (MVC) pattern, in order  to divide our project into 3 different main parts for a better organization of our code.

 **Implementation**